 Prashant Krishnamurthy and Vladimir I. Zadorozhny

-Collaboration towards achieving objectives such as data driven decisions or predictive analytics based on huge amount of data has become mainstream with the emergence of big-data analytics.
+.
 Many applications and industries apply analytics, computing and data mining techniques with data coming from disparate data sources.
 The challenges with utilizing data from disparate sources are many - the data may be in differing formats, may have conflicts and gaps, may come with varying levels of quality and trust, may need varying levels of security and privacy, and in general may need very different approaches for management and handling.
-Selecting the appropriate data, cleaning and merging them efficiently and in a timely manner, using the available resources in the best possible manner are additional challenges.
+Selecting the appropriate data, cleaning and merging them efficiently and in a timely manner, using the available resources in the best possible manner, are additional challenges.
 At the same time, there are obvious benefits to using data from a variety of sources in a collaborative manner.
 In many cases the outcomes of the analytics will be very different depending on the availability or lack thereof of certain data.

 This special issue of Information Systems is devoted to a small selection of the problems associated with collaborative big data.
 We have included three papers here, each addressing a problem in the collaborative big data world.
 The special issue was a result of the first workshop on Collaborative Big Data (C-Big) that was held in Pittsburgh in 2012.
 While the papers are not all from this workshop, the workshop did provide an impetus for this special issue.
 We had an open call for papers and selected a subset of the submissions for this special issue.